-If you lived in Tanzania instead of United States, you would:
+If you moved to Tanzania from the United States, you would:

 MAKE 96.8% LESS MONEY EVERY YEAR